-Building on the success of Amazon Gold, our 2012 documentary on illegal gold mining in Peru’s Amazon Rainforest, Amazon Aid Foundation is proud to announce the world premiere of our new film River of Gold at the 2016 Environmental Film Festival in the Nation’s Capital.
+Building on the success of Amazon Gold, our 2012 documentary on illicit and unregulated gold mining in Peru’s Amazon Rainforest, Amazon Aid Foundation is proud to announce the world premiere of our new film River of Gold at the 2016 Environmental Film Festival in the Nation’s Capital.

 The Madre de Dios, or “Mother of God” region, of southeastern Peru, where the Amazon rainforest meets the eastern slope of the Andes, is one of the most critical biodiversity hotspots on Earth.
 This area is the headwaters regions of the Amazon River which carries 20% of our planet’s freshwater to the sea.
 In addition, there are at least 18 different indigenous groups known to reside in this region and have dwelled there for centuries.
 The huge tracts of lowland rainforest and high elevation cloud forests harbor more than 1,000 bird species, several thousand plant species, untold numbers of insects, and more than 100 mammal species, with countless species yet to be named by science.
 Some of Peru’s most emblematic animals such as the national bird, the Andean cock-of-the-rock ,and the jaguar are found in Madre de Dios.

-Unfortunately, illegal gold mining activity poses a serious threat to the health and stability of this critical region.
-Illegal gold mining in Peru is now a nearly 3 billion dollar industry contributing to ongoing destruction of pristine rainforest.
-Environmental degradation and human degradation are irrevocably linked as illegal gold mining is directly tied to corruption, human trafficking, narcotics, and organized crime.
+Unfortunately, illicit and unregulated gold mining activity poses a serious threat to the health and stability of this critical region.
+Illicit gold mining in Peru is now a nearly 3 billion dollar industry contributing to ongoing destruction of pristine rainforest.
+Environmental degradation and human degradation are irrevocably linked as illicit and unregulated gold mining is directly tied to corruption, human trafficking, narcotics, and organized crime.
 It is also responsible for the release of approximately 30 tons of mercury into the Peruvian Amazon annually, poisoning the peoples and species that live there.

 The first film enabled Amazon Aid Foundation to approach governments to open discussions about climate and industry.
 River of Gold is the platform to raise public awareness of these practices and other environmental issues facing the Amazon rainforest, so that the current rates of deforestation and contamination can be significantly reduced and a shift can be recognized in the climate wars.